Applicant FAQ

 Frequently Asked Questions – Eligibility, Funding, Knight-Hennessy Scholars, etc.

-A: You may apply to only one graduate program per academic year.
-The only exception is within the 14 Biosciences PhD Programs, where you may apply for two Biosciences programs within a single application.
-The 14 Biosciences PhD Programs include:-
+You may apply to only one graduate program per academic year.
+The only exception is within the 14 Biosciences PhD Programs, where you may apply for two Biosciences PhD programs within a single application.
+The 14 Biosciences PhD Programs include:

 - Biochemistry